-Planning a child's closet can be tricky business.
-For most people, raising a child is tiring enough and after running around trying to keep up with them all day long, it can be exhausting to go through hundreds of tiny pieces of clothes and toys in an attempt to have an organized closet for them.
+Planning a child's closet can be tricky.
+For most people, raising a child is tiring enough, and after running around trying to keep up with them all day long, it can be exhausting to go through hundreds of tiny pieces of clothes and toys in an attempt to organize their closets.
+So, to make your life easier, here are 7 creative ways of organizing your kid's closet, which will be less tiring and more fun.

-1. Empty The Closet:
+1. Empty The Closet

 ***AD*** The best academic planner for students!
 Order Out of Chaos Academic planner helps track time and tasks!
 Buy 1 or more today!

-6. Get Creative with the Kids:
+6. Get Creative when organizing the Kids closet

-No one wants a bland, boring and plain closet so why not get the kids involved as well and give their space a mini-makeover using their input.
-Any cardboard boxes that contain accessories can be fun to paint, or the back wall of the closet can be painted in any pattern the child chooses.
-When you involve the child in the personalization of the closet.
-It's also a great idea to ask them to tell you how they want to organize the closet, they might just surprise you with some great ideas.
+When you involve the child in personalizing the closet, it's also a great idea to ask them to tell you how they want to organize it; they might just surprise you with some great ideas.
 The inside of the closet door can be a fun place for your child to get creative with some paint.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.

-Jeannette Paladino
+Jeannette Paladino says

 These are tips that adults can use, too, for organizing our closets -- and suitcases.
 In the book called "The Intelligent Woman Traveler," the author recommends "divide and conquer."
 By that she meant divide your items by category into different bags or containers in your suitcase.
 Then you'll have like items all in one place so that when you open your suitcase everything doesn't fall out in one big mess.
 I've followed that advice ever since and it really works well.

-Sushmita
+Sushmita says

 Hello Sabrina,